enPlace/react-Battleship/README.md

 - The attack ends with either receiving a "sunk" response from the game (i.e. sinking a ship), or if no ship has been sunk and we can't continue firing along that axis (this means that the ships are parallel).
 - If after the attack there are still coordinates in the hitArray that have not been sunk, those are pushed to the targetStack, and the hitArray is cleared.
 A new hone in phase is started for each of the coordinates in the stack by shifting each coordinate to the hitArray in turn.
 #### targetStack
-- The targetStack keeps track of any hit targets that have not been sunk.
+- The targetStack keeps track of any hit targets that have not been sunk after an finishing an attack managed by the hitArray.
 If the hitArray is empty and there is something in the target stack, we shift the first coordinate from the targetStack into the hitArray.
+Again, if there is nothing in either array, we are in the hunting phase (see above)

 #### So, To Summarize:
 At the beginning of every call to the computer player, it will check first-- is there anything in the hitArray?